Port Tonic : The true cocktail time !

-And as we always miss our adventures in Portugal, we could’t help making a Port Tonic, a refreshing cocktail in vogue all over Portugal, the low-alcohol version of the gin and tonic.
+And as we always miss our adventures in Portugal, we couldn’t help making a Port Tonic, a refreshing cocktail in vogue all over Portugal.
+Port tonics combine port wine and tonic water, offering a light and versatile drink that can be enjoyed as a daytime refreshment or an appetizer.

 White port is a fortified wine (some spirit is added, aguardente, to stop the fermentation and keep some residual sugar) made from a blend of the noblest of the classic Douro white varieties: Malvasia Fina, Gouveio, Rabigato, Códega, Bical… The grapes are grown in the Douro Valley and the wine is made and aged on Porto, more specifically at the other side of river in Vilanova de Gaia.
 The blend of grapes remains a secret in every winery.
 Practically unknown -red ports are the big players – white port is lighter in the mouth.